LWU2007/DDRone/data collection/test bank/qna ai.md

 + it can interact with the environment while training
 + it is cheaper than offline reinforcement learning (ANSWER)

+- What method is often used for the pre-processing data stage?
++ Clustering
++ Dimensionality Reduction (ANSWER)
++ Regression
++ Association Rule Mining

+- Which type of machine learning is often used for classification?
++ Supervised Learning (ANSWER)
++ Unsupervised Learning
++ Semi-supervised Learning
++ Reinforcement Learning

+- In machine learning, who is refered to as the 'agent'?
++ the data package
++ you, the reader
++ the AI machine (ANSWER)
++ the researcher

 open ended questions